 This elegant restaurant is located in Addison (North Dallas).
 It has the atmosphere and decor of a 1940s Chicago chophouse combined with New England-style seafood.
 Meals begin with Kenny's famous popovers, along with a wide variety of great appetizers like the lobster deviled eggs, home smoked salmon and coconut shrimp.
-Some of the most popular menu items include the 8 oz. filet topped with a half-pound crab cake and wood-grilled salmon, redfish with cajun spices, and the U-10 bacon wrapped shrimp (which comes with Colby-Jack Cheese, chipotle cream, smoked jalapeno, avocado crema and roasted corn salsa).
+Some of the most popular menu items there include the 8 oz. filet topped with a half-pound crab cake, wood-grilled salmon, redfish with cajun spices, and the U-10 bacon wrapped shrimp (which comes with Colby-Jack Cheese, chipotle cream, smoked jalapeno, avocado crema and roasted corn salsa).
 Vodka drinkers will be delighted that Kenny's has Grey Goose vodka on a signature frozen tap system.
 (9723929663)

 This elegant seafood restaurant is located in the North Dallas neighborhood of Addison.
 It has won several awards, including the "Award of Excellence" from Wine Spectator between 2002 through 2007.
 Start off your meal with one of many seafood appetizers like Hawaiian poke, spiced ahi tuna, cold water blue point oysters or jumbo lump crab meat.
 Some of the most popular menu items include the lobster and shrimp mac n cheese, grilled redfish and crab legs with roasted onion mashed potatoes and asparagus.
 The star of the show though, is the always wonderful surf and turf plate - with an 8 oz. filet mignon and 8 oz.
 Australian lobster tail.
 (972-503-3474)

 This Uptown dive is one of Dallas' best kept secrets.
 Hook Line & Sinker doesn't have a website, but it does have some of the best seafood in town.
 The atmosphere is casual and the crowd is one of the most diverse in Dallas.
 Some of the best dishes there include the 1 lb of boiled shrimp and 1 lb of boiled crab legs (served with corn on the cob and boiled potatoes), the fried catfish basket and the Mexican shrimp cocktail.
 Don't miss the raw oysters during the winter months.
 The atmosphere is definitely casual - no stuffy uptight dining room here!
 (214-965-0707)

-A cheery, '30s-era ocean liner motif welcomes diners to this popular seafood restaurant, where the specialty is fresh fish flown in daily.
+A cheery, 1930s-era ocean liner motif welcomes diners to this popular seafood restaurant, where the specialty is fresh fish flown in daily.
 Start off your meal with one of many delicious appetizers like the Oysters Rockefeller, fried red chile calamari, tequila shrimp ceviche, or for a decadent treat, the Carolina Osetra caviar.
 Select a plate from the oyster bar's abundance, or order treats like Dover sole and bluefin tuna.
 Maine lobster, weighing up to seven pounds, is typically available and makes for quite a decadent feast.
 The bar serves both classic and signature cocktails --- try a Perfect Screwdriver or a Harvey Wallbanger.
 (972-759-2277)

 When Cajun food cravings strike, Dodie's is sure to satisfy.
 This family-run seafood restaurant's appeal is universal among the locals, who love to sit on the patio, people-watch and dig into spicy Cajun treats.
 Be sure to try the Cajun tamales (crabmeat-stuffed jalapenos), jambalaya and Dodie's famous "swamp fries," which come smothered in gravy and cheese.
 Other popular seafood appetizers include the raw oysters on the half shell.
 Some of the best seafood plates there include the blackened redfish, pecan-crusted gulf fish, and pan fried mahi mahi.
 Non-seafood eaters, take heart -- Dodie's has roast beef po' boys, blackened chicken and red beans and rice.
 (214-821-8890)